mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Methods

 \subsection{Data Preprocessing}

-In our setup, mmWave radar transmits and receives frequency modulated continuous wave (FMCW) signals chirp by chirp (64 chirps per frame, 20 frames per seconds), and mixes the received signals with the transmitted signals to obtain an intermediate frequency (IF) signal~\cite{adib20143d, iovescu2017fundamentals,ding2023mi}.
+In our setup, we use a TI IWR6843 mmWave radar, a 1.75 W low-power radar, to capture hand movements. mmWave radar transmits and receives frequency modulated continuous wave (FMCW) signals chirp by chirp (64 chirps per frame, 20 frames per seconds), and mixes the received signals with the transmitted signals to obtain an intermediate frequency (IF) signal~\cite{adib20143d, iovescu2017fundamentals,ding2023mi}.
 Due to the sparse point cloud in mmWave radar data, typically consisting of only a few points, hand reflections are inadequately represented, and minor posture changes can cause significant variations, leading to inconsistent representations.
 To address this issue, we adopted a preprocessing method similar to that in mHomeGes~\cite{liu2020real} to obtain a richer representation of the radar data.

 $\bullet$ Range FFT.
 We apply range FFT on every IF chirp, which reveals the frequency difference between the received and transmitted signals, to obtain distance heatmaps of reflection objects.
+To reduce interference from reflections in the surrounding environment, we retain only the signals within 2 meters after the range FFT, as the distance from the user’s head-mounted mmWave radar to the hands is typically less than 2 meters for most body types.

 $\bullet$ Doppler FFT.
-There exists a phase difference between neighboring chirps caused by the object movements, we use Doppler FFT on chirps in one frame along the direction of the phase change caused by the Doppler effect to estimate the object's velocity, the outputs called range-Doppler heatmaps.
+There exists a phase difference between neighboring chirps caused by the object movements, we use apply Doppler FFT on chirps in one frame along the direction of the phase change caused by the Doppler effect to estimate the object's velocity, the outputs called range-Doppler heatmaps.
+The velocity information is illustrated at the horizontal axis and the distance information at the vertical axis in Fig.~\ref{fig:mmwave_signal}.